 - Fidlock magnetic mount for all Fidlock bottles

-I was excited about the strap-on Fidlock because I haven’t been able to easily accommodate a water bottle on my small-sized Guerrilla Gravity bike, particularly inside the frame.
+I was excited about the Uni base strap-on mount because I haven’t been able to easily accommodate a water bottle on my small-sized Guerrilla Gravity bike, particularly inside the frame.

 The straps are snug and secure and once on, don’t slide up or down the frame.
 I first hooked it up to the downtube on my bike, but moved it inside the frame because drinking water out of a cap that’s covered with mud and small rocks is kind of awful.

 At Interbike, Fidlock displayed a bike with the strap-on version on top of the top-tube.
 This is also an option.